webtorrent/webtorrent/README.md

 })
 ```

-There are more examples in the [examples](https://github.com/feross/webtorrent/tree/master/examples) folder.
+There are more examples in [docs/get-started.md](docs/get-started.md).

 ##### Browserify